Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/033_Search_in_Rotated_Sorted_Array.md

       if(nums[mid] == target) return mid;
       if(nums[mid]<nums[high]){
         if(target>nums[mid] && target <= nums[high]){
-          low = mid + 1;
+          // target is within the sorted range. low = mid + 1;
         } else {
+          // target is NOT　within the sorted range.
           high = mid -1;
         }
       } else {
         if(target>=nums[low] && target < nums[mid]){
-          high = mid - 1;
+          // target is within the sorted range. high = mid - 1;
         } else {
-          low = mid + 1;
+          // target is NOT　within the sorted range. low = mid + 1;
         }
       }